openssl/openssl/doc/designs/quic-design/quic-api-ssl-funcs.md

 ### What should `SSL_set_ssl_method` do?

-For now we can avoid supporting this for QUIC.
-Supporting this would be rather hairy.
+We do not currently support this for QUIC.

 ### What should `SSL_set_shutdown` do?

-TBD.
+This is not supported and is a no-op for QUIC.

 ### What should `SSL_dup` and `SSL_clear` do?